 Does music actually help you concentrate?

 We did some research to find out if listening to music is a hindrance or does it boost workplace productivity.
-We found a plethora of stats and studies but found that WebFX had put together a brilliant infographic with very interesting figures that specifically addresses the correlation between music and work productivity.
+We found a plethora of stats and studies but found that WebFX created an infographic with very interesting figures that specifically addresses the correlation between music and work productivity.
 Here are some of their findings: